-Apotheosis is a mod about power, change, and things that should have been.
-It adds new potions, enchantments, dangers, and other interesting things that greatly improve the Minecraft experience.
+Apotheosis is a mod about improving the vanilla experience while attempting to stay true to the base game.
+It adds new potions, enchantments, dangers, mechanics, and other interesting things that greatly improve the Minecraft experience.

 Apotheosis is divided into modules, each of which has a specific focus.
 Modules are independent, each can be disabled at will.

 The Enchantment module focuses on an overhaul to the enchantment system and adding new enchantments.
 This module will allow you to become much more powerful than previously imposed limitations would have ever allowed, as well as introduce exciting new enchantments that help you adventure and conquer the world.